mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-intro/item.en.md

  - the connections between the neurons of two consecutive layers can be represented as a matrix; and
  - the bias of the neurons of a single layer can be represented as a column vector.

+In doing so, we will have a weight matrix $W$ and a bias vector $b$ that models the connections between two consecutive sets of neurons.
+If the preceding set of neurons has $m$ neurons and the next set of neurons has $n$ neurons, then we can have $W$ be a $n \times m$ matrix, and $b$ be a column vector of length $n$, and then $W$ and $b$ can be interpreted as follows:

+ - the ith element of $b$ is the bias of the ith neuron of the next set;
+ - the ith row of $W$ contains all the connections from the previous neurons to the ith neuron of the next set; and
+ - the jth column of $W$ contains all the connections from the jth neuron of the previous set to all the neurons of the next set.

+Then, if the preceding layer produced a vector $x$, and if $F$ is the activation function being used, we can compute the next set of states by performing the calculation

+$$
+    F(Wx + b) ~~~,
+$$

+where $Wx$ is a matrix multiplication.
+If you look at each element of the column vector $Wx$, you will see the multiplications and addition I showed above for a single neuron, except now we are doing them in bulk.
+The $+ b$ sums the bias, and then we apply the activation function $F$ to everything at the same time.

 This process by which we take the states of the previous neurons and compute the states of the next set of neurons is often dubbed the *forward pass*.